taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **The Pragmatic Programmer: From Journeyman to Master** (2nd, 2019) by Andrew Hunt, David Thomas
 - **Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman** (2009) by Dave H. Hoover and Adewale Oshineye
 - **The Clean Coder: A Code of Conduct for Professional Programmers** by Robert C. Martin
+- Clean Craftsmanship: Disciplines, Standards, and Ethics (2021) by Robert C. Martin
 - **Joel on Software** (3rd, 2004) by Joel Spolsky
 - **More Joel on Software** (2008) by Joel Spolsky
 - **Hackers and Painters: Big Ideas from the Computer Age** by Paul Graham